Peak Energy Times

 Changing Rate Structures

 Soon, both the city and electric customers will have more constantly updated information about peak electric demand.
-Fort Collins is replacing its electric meters with new models that show the times of peak usage, and make the information more easily available for customers.
+Fort Collins is replacing its electric meters with new models that show the electricity peak hours and make the information more easily available for customers.
 It is among many municipalities considering tiered rate structures based on peak demand usage.

 The next step could be the electric company deciding when to run your appliances.
 Xcel and other power companies are developing smart grid systems that would allow the electric grid to "talk" to air conditioners and appliances.
 Air conditioners could be remotely cycled on and off to balance out peak demand.
 Likewise, the grid could remotely switch on each clothes dryer on your block at a different off-peak time.